Living well with Congestive Heart Failure (CHF)

 Our heart functions as a pump in the circulatory system.
 It continuously contracts and relaxes to pump blood throughout the body, delivering oxygen and nutrients to various organs and tissues.
 This pumping action is vital for maintaining overall health and sustaining bodily functions.

 Congestive Heart Failure (CHF) or Heart Failure is a serious long-term condition of the heart.
 The heart is unable to pump efficiently and it fails to meet the oxygen demand of the body.
 This is due to multiple conditions like weakened heart muscles, narrowed arteries supplying the heart muscles and others.
-The heart does not stop working completely but works less efficiently, this leads to congestion or buildup of fluids in various parts of the body, such as the lungs, stomach, heart, etc causing symptoms and complications associated with the condition like shortness of breath, fatigue and swelling.
+The heart does not stop working completely but works less efficiently, this leads to congestion or buildup of fluids in various parts of the body, such as the lungs, stomach, heart, etc causing symptoms and complications associated with the condition like shortness of breath, low blood oxygen levels, fatigue and swelling.

 Complications may also include damage to organs such as the kidney, liver and lungs, irregular heartbeat, heart valve problems and sudden cardiac arrest.